-[Analysis] Bayer-Monsanto mega-merger could reshape EU food sector
+[Analysis] Bayer-Monsanto merger could reshape EU food sector

 At this point, it is worth noting how Unilever laughed off an approach by Kraft this year, given how far apart their philosophies are - the former a pioneer of brands with purpose and the latter hell-bent on cost-cutting.

-Trust in food companies
+Trust in food firms

 Trust in food companies - especially the large ones - is also falling.